tgermain/grandRepositorySky/README.md

 ### Ring visualization
-Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for svg² output
+Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for svg output

 ## 2. Network communication
 ### Ring stabilization DONE
 To avoid the depreciation of all the fingers table after some new nodes join the ring, there's a mecanism to update the fingers table each 5min (pifometric value).
 **Goroutine** ?

-SPRINT :
-- Make tests

-TODO (tim) :

 Done :
 - Handle when a node quit the ring (not gracefuly)